FuelLabs/fuels-ts/docs/QUICKSTART.md

 When developing the best way to test is running a local node, for this we need to;

 1. **Create chain configuration**: This file will have the configuration of the root state of the local node. **Like initial account balances**.
-2. **Run a local node**: We are going to provide to node process in witch IP and PORT we want it run, and the path to the `chainConfig.json` file we just create.
+2. **Run a local node**: We are going to provide the node process the IP and PORT we want to run it with, and the path to the `chainConfig.json` file we just created.

 ### 1. Create chain configuration